-We do not deny that this Colony is looked upon by the Canadian Traders generally as detrimental to their interests, from the reasons we have stated; and Lord Selkirk's connection with the Hudson's Bay Company (their rivals in this Trade, already involved in ruin, and apparently from the measures they are now taking, having solely in view the destruction also of the Canadian Trade), has not the effect of reconciling what he supposes their prejudices, as to his views and operations; and we are equally aware with his Lordship, of all the difficulties which arise from the conflicting jealousies of parties so far remote from the controul of justice.
-These jealousies existed previous to his Lordship's present undertaking, and to obviate them as far as practicable, His Majesty's Government proposed at our suggestion to the Legislature, the Act of the 43d of the King, under which several Justices of Peace have been appointed, and we hope will be enabled to suppress, by apprehension and conviction of the Offenders in the Courts of Lower Canada, all acts of aggression on either side.
-In addition to this, we beg you will assure Lord Bathurst, that every advice and exertion in our power will be made use of to the same effect, and we will transmit copies of your communications to us on this subject to Canada by the carlicst opportunity.
+We do not deny that this Colony is looked upon by the Canadian Traders generally as detrimental to their interests, from the reasons we have stated; and Lord Selkirk's connection with the Hudson's Bay Company (their rivals in this Trade, already involved in ruin, and apparently from the measures they are now taking, having solely in view the destruction also of the Canadian Trade), has not the effect of reconciling what he supposes their prejudices, as to his views and operations; and we are equally aware with his Lordship, of all the difficulties which arise from the conflicting jealousies of parties so far remote from the controll These jealousies existed previous to his Lordship's present undertaking, and to obviate them as far as practicable, His Majesty's Government proposed at our suggestion to the Legislature, the Act of the 43rd of the King, under which several Justices of Peace have been appointed, and we hope will be enabled to suppress, by apprehension and conviction of the Offenders in the Courts of Lower Canada, all acts of aggression on either side.
+In addition to this, we beg you will assure Lord Bathurst, that every advice and exertion in our power will be made use of to the same effect, and we will transmit copies of your communications to us on this subject to Canada by the earliest opportunity.

-It becomes, however, distinctly necessary, that a similar conduct should be adopted on the part of the Hudson's Bay Company, and but little proof of that disposition is to be found in the Proclamation of Mr. Miles M'Donell, a person styling himself, by Lord Selkirk's authority, "Governor of Ossiniboia\," and who is really his Lordship's accredited Agent.
-A copy of this Proclamation is enclosed for Lord Bathurst's information; and we can only add, that the authority assumed in it, has been exercised in all its parts against the North-West Traders, who, in consequence of strict injunctions to that effect, have submitted to it without resistance.
+It becomes, however, distinctly necessary, that a similar conduct should be adopted on the part of the Hudson's Bay Company, and but little proof of that disposition is to be found in the Proclamation of Mr. Miles M'Donell, a person styling himself, by Lord Selkirk's authority, "Governor of Ossiniboia," and who is really his Lordship's accredited Agent.
+A copy of this Proclamation is enclosed for